teampsych/press/README.md

 ## About the Press Kit

-The press kit's aim is for you to use the standard colour ranges, usages of the logo, and Mascot assets optimally.
+The press kit's aim is for you to use the standard colour ranges and understand the usages of the logo

 ## Disclaimer